conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 Aside from the state of the web on iOS, Safari for each platform is pretty similar.
 Both have Reader Mode, Reading List, Private Browsing, iCloud Tabs, iCloud Keychain, Apple Pay, and great new privacy features like Intelligent Tracking Prevention.
 Check, check, check.

 ![Screenshot of Responsive Design Mode in Safari for Mac, with an iPhone breakpoint view of this article in the center.](/assets/safari-responsive-design-mode.webp)
-<span class="caption">I’d love to see how Responsive Design Mode works on an iPhone SE.
-By which I mean, I am a crazy person who wants to watch the world burn.</span>
+<div class="caption">I’d love to see how Responsive Design Mode works on an iPhone SE.
+By which I mean, I am a crazy person who wants to watch the world burn.</div>

 The main differences they do have point to the different use cases that exist for Macs and iOS devices, the differences between the proverbial cars and trucks.
 Safari for Mac is a download manager, whereas Safari for iOS doesn't handle more than one file download at a time.
 Safari for Mac has Web Inspector, and a whole suite of web developer features that I'm not qualified to quantify.
 There's simply no comparison.